kjaen/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 <IPython.core.display.Image object>
 ```

-Pairing this with the table we defined above (displayed again in the cell below), given what you now know about these OTUs, which would you consider the most diverse?
+Pairing this with the table we defined above (displayed again in the cell below), and given what you now know about these OTUs, which would you consider the most diverse?
 Are you happy with the $\alpha$ diversity conclusion that you obtained when computing the number of observed OTUs in each sample?

 ```python
 >>> table2